 If the rate of change is too great, organizations can’t follow the path

-In an interview about Ovum’s Enterprise 2020 report, you say, I quote “The way in which we work will change dramatically over the next seven years, more than in the previous 30, meaning the enterprise of 2020 will need to be more agile and more responsive than it is today”.
+In an interview about Ovum’s Enterprise 2020 report, you say, I quote “The way in which we work will change dramatically over the next seven years, more than in the previous 30, meaning the enterprise will need to be more agile and more responsive than it is today”.
 Do you think it will take that long or are things changing faster since than expected?
-What should business do now to be ready for 2020 or any other date?
+What should business do now to be ready?

 I often ask the question: When was the last time your employer provided you with any formal IT or systems training ?
 Most people can’t remember when!
 Relative to the technology around us, IT literacy is falling, and therefore organizations are not fully exploiting, or capitalizing upon, their IT investments.
 So, organizations should better educate and develop the workforce and retool them so they are ready for the new world of work (which is already here in many cases!).